thanhle88/thanhle88.github.io/_pages/Short-CV.md

    - Best Paper Award at IEEE NICS 2018.
    - Outstanding Graduate Awards for undergraduate (class of 2012) and graduate students (class of 2016), VNU-UET.
    - Best Undergraduate Thesis Award, VNU-UET, 2016.
-   - 3rd place at the 18th National Physics Olympiad in Vietnam (VPhO) & 2nd place at the NamDinh Provincial Excellent Student Contest in Physics.
+   - 3rd place at the 18th National Physics Olympiad in Vietnam (VPhO) & 2nd place at the NamDinh Provincial Excellent Student Contest in Physics, 2012.